cjwiesenfeld/personal_work/README.md

   Opens the doors to less well known coffee sellers to make a name for themselves.
 (Bodegas, street carts, etc)
 # Project 3 - QR Code site:
   If you need a QR code made, just paste the link and click create.
+# Project 4 - Collab - The next big thing in employee retention:
+  Allow your employees to explore existing projects within your company.
+  Allow your hiring managers to advertise backlog projects to employees across the company.
+  Work gets done.
+Employees learn and grow on their terms.
+Win Win.